oudiejesus/Unsupervised-CNN-for-wafer-categorization/README.md

 My Bachelor's thesis and the Python implementation, latest code changes in December 2024.
 CNN is constructed with PyTorch Conv2D layers, basic linear layers, and ReLU:s.

-Some parts, i.e., processing data and the data set are left out on purpose.
+Some parts, i.e., data processing and the dataset are left out on purpose.